-In a recent work, Gandhi and Lake (2020) showed that many architectures actually have a bias against mutual exclusivity.
+In recent work, Gandhi and Lake (2020) showed that many architectures actually have a bias against mutual exclusivity.
 Given a novel input, networks tend to respond with a familiar output response, rather than a novel output response.
-However, there have been some successes in getting neural networks to demonstrate mutual exclusivity by training models via memory-augmented meta-learning (Santoro et al., 2016; Lake, 2019).
-Gulordava et al. (2020) also proposed the use of more sophisticated referent selection mechanisms that incorporated pragmatic reasoning, although their approach also requires that the novel word and novel referent to be sampled as negative contrasting items beforehand.
-Additionally, while each of these approaches demonstrates mutual exclusivity at evaluation time, the behavioral phenomena studied in Experiments 4 and 5 suggest that people also apply mutual exclusivity to facilitate learning too.
-Therefore, future work should examine whether this sort of capability can be deployed during the training process, and whether mutual exclusivity can be achieved without unrealistic sampling assumptions that allow novel words and referents to serve as mismatches.
+However, there have been some successes in getting neural networks to demonstrate mutual exclusivity by training models via memory-augmented meta-learning, allowing the networks to learn this inductive bias (Lake, 2019; Santoro, Bartunov, Botvinick, Wierstra, & Lillicrap, 2016).
+Gulordava et al. (2020) proposed more sophisticated referent selection mechanisms that incorporated pragmatic reasoning, although their approach required that the novel word and novel referent to be sampled as negative contrasting items.
+Furthermore, while each of these approaches can utilize mutual exclusivity at evaluation time, the behavioral phenomena studied in Experiments 4 and 5 suggest that people also apply mutual exclusivity during training too.
+One potential avenue for future research would be to investigate how mutual exclusivity could be incorporated as another learning mechanism during the training process, which could both speed up word learning and enable more human-like patterns of cross-situational learning.